danielcieslinski/danielcieslinski/README.md

 ### About

+Busy writing:

+Retrocausal quantum evolution model
+And universal representation theory

-Besides ML doing art as TV Man.
+Besides, doing art as TV Man.
-Additionally, I am developing a mathematical framework aimed at unifying different branches of mathematics.
-This provides a holistic view of the Mathematical Universe, based on inter-theoretical similarities and correspondences...

 <!---
 danielcieslinski/danielcieslinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profilea